 Jobs of the future are positioned to demand a combination of skills that meld the technical with the behavioral.
 District leaders like Dr. Andrew Wise understand the importance of honoring and encouraging interpersonal skill development into the curriculum.
 Most of all, life skills learned at an early age can have a lasting effect on the career and personal lives of all graduates.

-Dr. Berger: Dr. Wise, it’s nice to spend time with you.
+Mind Rocket Media Group: Dr. Wise, it’s nice to spend time with you.
 I want to go over some topics that I’m finding are hot topics around educational leadership and that I hear more and more chatter from your colleagues in the role of a superintendent.